Panagiss/ccna-200-301/readme.md

 # Cisco CCNA 200-301 Notes

 These are personal notes I took and helped pass the CCNA exam.
-Feel free to use them in any way it helps you.
+Feel free to use them in any way they help you.

 These Notes were taken during studying **Neil Anderson's** course on [Udemy](https://www.udemy.com/course/ccna-complete/) and so the few shapes and diagrams you will find in the notes are taken from Neil's course.